West Marin Community

 Develop immediate temporary local housing options.

-1. Housing-rights and housing-development organizations must secure or free up at least 20 emergency units for families to use for at least three to six months as they secure permanent housing.
+1. Housing-rights and housing-development organizations must secure or free up at least 20 emergency units for families to use for at least three to six months as they seek to secure permanent housing.

-2. Options to prioritize permanent low-income housing for the Latino working families who face eviction from West Marin and whose earnings fall significantly below the poverty line should be considered.
+2. Options should be considered to prioritize permanent low-income housing for the Latino working families who face eviction from West Marin and whose earnings fall significantly below the poverty line.

 3. Homeowners in West Marin should engage in exploring and building affordable housing options.

-Involve those most impacted in the conversations and decisions.
+Involve those most impacted in all the relevant conversations and decisions.